 Forever Bella is a beauty and cosmetics salon based in Norwich.

 Lisa May (the owner of Forever Bella) wanted a brand new website for her expanding business.
 Her original website was very cluttered and confusing to navigate; so much so, many clients chose to use the Forever Bella Facebook page instead.
-Therefore, she wanted us to create a slick, professional website which clearly promotes her services and prices.
+Therefore, she wanted me to create a slick, professional website which clearly promotes her services and prices.

 First, I set about creating an eye-catching homepage.
 The only branding I had to go on was the Forever Bella Facebook icon.
 Its font choice was very bold and modern, so I created a design which reflected this.
 The homepage is split into a chunky grid, with each box promoting a different service.
 I used contrasting fonts for the titles — one scripted, one bold — to create an eye-catching design.
 I also added pictures of models as a visual aid for what the service offers.